Senior School Curriculum

 Senior MFL

 The ability to speak a second language is undeniably an advantage in a global economy.
 Not only will it provide you with better career opportunities, but it is also scientifically proven that it improves your memory as well as enhances decision-making and the ability to multi-task.
-At Pitsford School we are fortunate to offer French, Spanish (from Year 7) and German (from Year 9) up to both GCSE and A level.
+At Pitsford School we are fortunate to offer French and Spanish (from Year 7) up to both GCSE and A level.
 You will not only discover new cultures, but also have the opportunity to take part in our multilingual magazine, challenge yourself with our translation and house competitions, exchange letters with foreign penfriends, or even immerse yourself in the local culture through residential trips.

 Senior Mathematics